biolink/biolink-model/docs/affects_abundance_of.md

-# Slot: affects abundance of
+# Type: affects abundance of

 holds between two molecular entities where the action or effect of one changes the amount of the other within a system of interest

 URI: [biolink:affects_abundance_of](https://w3id.org/biolink/vocab/affects_abundance_of)

 ## Domain and Range